China is “leading” in the Democratic Republic of Congo

 From the Democratic Republic of Congo to Botswana and Zimbabwe, Chinese companies have spent more than $10 billion to acquire key mineral deposits in Africa.
 Last year’s biggest Chinese acquisition was in Botswana, where Hong Kong-listed mining company MMG, backed by China’s state-owned Minmetals Group, bought the Khoemacau copper mine for $1.9 billion.

-The South China Morning Post commented that this advantage, along with its determination to promote high-tech electronics, renewable energy and defense systems, makes it difficult for China to lose its leading position in the race to win important minerals in Africa.
+This advantage, along with China's determination to promote its high-tech electronics industry, renewable energy and defense systems, makes it difficult for China to lose its leading position in the race to win important minerals in Africa, the South China Morning Post said.

 America lacks leverage

-As demand for cobalt and critical minerals has skyrocketed, there has been broad bipartisan consensus in Washington about America's strategic interests in Africa to access those minerals, and especially in the Democratic Republic of Congo.
+As demand for cobalt and other critical minerals has soared, there has been broad bipartisan consensus in Washington about America's strategic interest in Africa to access those minerals, and particularly in the Democratic Republic of Congo.

 Former President Joe Biden's administration in 2022 signed a memorandum of understanding with the Democratic Republic of Congo and Zambia — another resource-rich African nation — to provide funding and expertise for their mining industries.